 About the review

-The systematic review evaluates the scientific literature on fractures published up until February 2017.
+This systematic review evaluates the scientific literature on fractures published up until March 2020.

 It aims to answer the following clinical questions:

 - Which fractures are indicative of abuse?

 - What is the evidence for radiological dating of fractures in children?